codezero-be/laravel-stagefront/README.md

 | `STAGEFRONT_DATABASE_PASSWORD_FIELD` | `string` | `password` |

 If you want to grant access to just a few of those users, you can whitelist them by setting `STAGEFRONT_DATABASE_WHITELIST` to a comma separated string: `'john@doe.io,jane@doe.io'`.
+In the config file itself you can also use an array of e-mail addresses.

 By default the `users` table is used with the `email` and `password` field names.
 But you can change this if you are using some other table or fields.